Quick replies user guide

 Quick replies are a group of actionable items (chips) that appear as part of the conversation, making it easier to have an automated conversation with consumers.

-It creates an easier, faster way for consumer to respond to messages.
+It creates an easier, faster way for consumers to respond to messages.
 For bot interactions, quick replies provide a direction for the conversation and help set expectations as to what the bot can do.

 Quick replies also enable more accurate routing based on consumer intent; consumers can choose from a range of potential intents and then the Routing Bot will quickly and accurately route them to the most appropriate agent.